IsaacDempsey/anki-gatekeeper/README.md

 A Android app that intercepts every phone unlock and requires answering one Anki flashcard before granting access to the rest of the phone.
 Also integrates with Firefox's [LeechBlock](https://www.proginosko.com/leechblock/) extension to gate distracting websites behind a card review.

-## How it works

-1. A foreground service (`ScreenUnlockService`) listens for `ACTION_USER_PRESENT` (keyguard dismissed).
-2. When the screen unlocks, the service launches `MainActivity`, which fetches the next due card from AnkiDroid via ContentProvider.
-3. The accessibility service (`AnkiGatekeeperAccessibilityService`) monitors window changes and brings the app back to the foreground if the user tries to navigate away.
-4. You answer the card — Again / Hard / Good / Easy — the rating is submitted to AnkiDroid's scheduler and the lock is released, returning you to whatever was on screen before.
-5. After answering the first card the lock is released for the rest of the session, and an Exit button appears so you can leave at any time.
-6. If no cards are due, the gate is skipped instantly.

 ### LeechBlock integration

-`ScreenUnlockService` also runs a minimal HTTP server on `127.0.0.1:8765`.
+AnkiGatekeeper also runs a minimal HTTP server on `127.0.0.1:8765`.
 When LeechBlock redirects a blocked site to `http://127.0.0.1:8765`, the server returns a holding page — a night watchman illustration with a suitably stern message — and simultaneously launches the card gate.
 After answering, the lock is released and Firefox returns to the (now redirected) tab.

 To set it up, open LeechBlock's options for a block set and enter `http://127.0.0.1:8765` as the redirect URL.